pinedamg/mage2dock/DOCUMENTATION/content/getting-started/index.md

 <br>

->**Warning:** If you used an older version of Mage2dock it's highly recommended to rebuild the containers you need to use [see how you rebuild a container](#Build-Re-build-Containers) in order to prevent as much errors as possible.
+>**Warning:** If you used an older version of Laradock it's highly recommended to rebuild the containers you need to use [see how you rebuild a container](#Build-Re-build-Containers) in order to prevent as much errors as possible.

 <br>

-1 - Enter the mage2dock folder and copy `env-example` to `.env`
+1 - Enter the laradock folder and copy `env-example` to `.env`

 ```shell
 cp env-example .env